Ta-Dah

 Ta-Dah is the second studio album by American alternative band Scissor Sisters, released on September 15, 2006.
 It was produced by the band and includes collaborations with Elton John, Carlos Alomar, and Paul Williams.
 The album debuted at number 19 on the US Billboard 200 chart, selling 42,000 copies in its first week.
 Upon its release, Ta-Dah received positive reviews from most music critics.
+The album was preceded by the single "I Don't Feel Like Dancin", which reached number one on the UK Singles charts.

 Release and promotion

 The album's release in the United Kingdom, on September 18, 2006, was preceded by the release of the single, "I Don't Feel Like Dancin".
-The song reached number one on both the UK Singles and Download charts in September 2006.
+The song reached number one on the UK Singles charts in late September and early October 2006.

-"Land of a Thousand Words" was released as the second single from the album, peaking at number 19 in the UK.
+"Land of a Thousand Words" was released as the second single from the album, peaking at number 19 in the UK in December 2006.
 "She's My Man" was the third single released in early March 2007 and managed to chart at number 29.
 The next single that was released was "Kiss You Off" on May 28.
-This was the poorest charting of the singles of Ta-Dah, only being able to reach number 43.
-This has, so far, been the lowest charting UK single on initial release.
-"I Can't Decide" charted at number 64 on downloads alone, on the strength of being used in the Doctor Who episode "Last of the Time Lords".
+This was the poorest charting of the singles of Ta-Dah, though "I Can't Decide" charted at number 64 on downloads alone, garnering attention through its use in the Doctor Who episode "Last of the Time Lords."